DaniKonoplya/demo/README.md

 This is bound to cause trouble!

 This is a line from master
-Just something is going on.
+This is the cause of a confilict.